24 Secrets Pain Doctors Won’t Tell You

 Be prepared to fight to get your treatment covered.

-Diagnosed with spinal stenosis?istock/STUDIO GRAND
+Diagnosed with spinal stenosis?

 If you’ve been diagnosed with spinal stenosis, a narrowing of the spinal canal, and your doctor says you could be paralyzed if you don’t have surgery, find another doctor.
 Studies have shown that’s not true, and surgery should be a last resort only after you’ve tried other options.

-Try injections for carpal tunnelistock/JPC-PROD
+Try injections for carpal tunnel

 Injections for carpal tunnel syndrome have the highest success rate of any procedure I do, hands down.
 It should definitely be something you try before you resort to surgery.
 Here are some home remedies to try for carpal tunnel syndrome, too.

 We want to believe that you’re not addicted, but research shows 18 to 41 percent of patients who take narcotic pain relievers are abusing them, and I don’t want to be responsible.
-This is what addiction counselors desperately want you to know.

 Especially if you’re experiencing chronic back or knee pain.
 In many cases, we consider your treatment a success if we get rid of 50 percent of your pain and help you to be more functional.
 Try one of these nine proven remedies for knee pain relief that really work.